mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

         spaces](#part-two---agency-and-re-mediation-of-repertoires-in-third-spaces)
         -   [Instrumental and transformational agency](#instrumental-and-transformational-agency)
+            -   [A dilemma involving engendering for transformational agency](#a-dilemma-involving-engendering-for-transformational-agency)
         -   [Relational agency](#relational-agency)
         -   [Shifting forms of agency](#shifting-forms-of-agency)
     -   [Reframing research findings using socio-cultural concetps of